mohit-nagaraj/linkedin-automation/README.md

 Python-based LinkedIn lead finder and connector for software dev/founder personas.
 It:

-- Logs into LinkedIn, searches people by your keywords
+- Logs into LinkedIn, searches people by your keywords with **pagination support**
+- **Filters by connection status** - only processes unconnected profiles
 - Scrapes visible profile info (name, headline, location, about, top experiences, skills, followers)
 - Uses Google Gemini 1.5 Flash to generate a concise profile summary and a personalized 280-char connect note
 - Sends a connection request with note
 - Stores leads into Google Sheets so you can review on mobile
+- **Respects MAX_PROFILES limit** - stops processing after reaching your specified limit

 Note: Automating LinkedIn may violate their Terms.
 Use responsibly and at your own risk.